 Access to Library Resources

 Instructions for access to all library resources are presented to all new students during required in-class library resource orientation sessions and may also be accessed via the AULA Library website.
+Users are also encouraged to make an appointment with a librarian.

 The Computer Lab is located across from the Library on the fourth floor, room 4050.
 Students have access to MAC and PC compatible computers in the Computer Lab during all university hours of operation.
 Printing of all academic work is available for students at no additional cost.
 Work study students are also available to assist students with routine computer matters, assistance related to the AULA email system, databases, and Sakai.